Saturday, July 28, 2012

 · 1 - 11 ounce can mandarin oranges; drained reserving some juice.

 Place shallots in a small mixing bowl.
 Add Dark Chocolate Balsamic Vinegar and the juice reserved from the oranges.
 Slowly drizzle in olive oil while whisking until the vinaigrette has emulsified.
 Add black pepper and salt to taste.
-You will need a fair amount of salt to bring out the chocolate flavor.
+You will need a decent amount of salt to bring out the chocolate flavor.
 Set aside and allow flavors to meld, at least an hour.

 In a large bowl, combine arugula with vinaigrette, toss to cover.
 Add the almonds, goat cheese and oranges, fold carefully into the salad.
 Alternatively, plate before adding oranges; then arrange oranges in a circular pattern on salad.
 Serve immediately.